jon-jacky/Piety/viewer/README.md

 - **vbottom()** - Go to bottom of buffer in viewer window.
     Editor window keeps focus if it has it.

+- **vrefresh()** - Redraw the viewer window on the display, including its border and buffer contents.
+    Needed only if viewer window becomes corrupted.

+- **vvrefresh()** - Redraw viewer window.
+Editor window keeps focus if it has it.

+Viewer window contents:

 - **sh(cmd)** - Run a shell command in the viewer window.
     Execute *cmd*, a shell command string,